willymcallister/willymcallister.github.io/_articles/eulers-sine-cosine.md

 Just music, no narration.
 The background music is *Sunday Stroll* by Huma Huma. {% comment %}https://bulbahsan.github.io/youtube-library-player/youtube-library-player/index.html{% endcomment %}

 Animated with d3.js, [source code](https://github.com/willymcallister/spinningnumbers/tree/master/_articles/d3a/eulers-cosine-d3.html).
+The image is not a video.
+It's being computed on the fly by your device.

 Created by Willy McAllister.